The Arts at Trinity

 The Memorial Gallery This gallery is located in the back hallway as you leave the sanctuary through the north door.
 This space is dedicated to those artists who have called Trinity home over the years, and is used to highlight the talents of those currently worshiping in the Trinity community.

 The Parish Gallery This gallery is located in the North Parish Hall.
 This space is used for four or five curated exhibits each year featuring local artists.
-Current information about those exhibits can be found on the Parish Gallery Facebook page and dedicated website, links to which can be found at the left.
+Current information about those exhibits can be found on the dedicated website (click here).

 "On the Surface of Things" The newest addition to the artistic environment at Trinity is the installation of a work on the west wall of the chapel entitled "On the Surface of Things," by John Early, artist and lecturer at Washington University in St. Louis.